assemble/assemble/README.md

 **v0.6.0**

 * Major refactor.
 Assemble was completely re-written from the ground-up as a standalone node.js library and is no longer a grunt plugin.
-Grunt plugin support has been moved to [grunt-assemble](http://assemble.io).
+Grunt plugin support has been moved to [grunt-assemble][].
 Please see that repo for additional details.

 ## Test coverage

-As of February 17, 2016:
+As of February 21, 2016:

 ```
 Statements : 100% (38/38)